NIEHS/PCOR_bookdown_tools/README.md

 Contributors can make significant edits directly to the `staging-internal` branch based on reviewer feedback.

 A pull request must be opened to merge the `staging-internal` branch into the `staging-public` branch. **Pull requests into the `staging-public` branch are only accepted from the `staging-internal` branch.** Pull requests attempting to merge development branches into `staging-public` will fail.
-This branch protection is enforced by the ["Protect Branch `staging public`"](https://github.com/mitchellmanware/PCOR_bookdown_tools/actions/workflows/protect-staging-public.yml) status check.
+This branch protection is enforced by the [Protect Branch \`staging public\`](https://github.com/mitchellmanware/PCOR_bookdown_tools/actions/workflows/protect-staging-public.yml) status check.

 When a pull request passes all status checks, is reviewed, and is merged into the `staging-public` branch, a new version of `staging-internal` will automatically be created (see .github/workflows/update-staging-internal.yml).
 Do not manually create a new `staging-internal` branch.